Skip to main content

 The system draws on 23 million medical records spanning more than 20 years

-Taiwan has done something no other country has managed at this scale.
-Working with Google, the island's National Health Insurance Administration (NHIA) is rolling out a Gemini-powered health assistant inside its national health app, putting personalised, AI-driven care recommendations in the pockets of 10 million citizens.
+Taiwan has achieved something no other nation has managed at this scale.
+Working with Google, the island's National Health Insurance Administration (NHIA) has deployed a Gemini-powered health assistant inside its national health app, delivering personalised AI-driven care recommendations to 10 million citizens.

-The initiative, called AI-on-DM, initially targets type 2 diabetes management.
-But the framework is designed to expand to hypertension, hyperlipidaemia, and other chronic conditions.
-If it works, Taiwan will have built the first nationwide AI health network, a blueprint that every public health system in Asia will want to study.
+The initiative, called AI-on-DM, initially targets type 2 diabetes management but is designed to expand to hypertension, hyperlipidaemia, and other chronic conditions.
+If successful, Taiwan will have built the world's first nationwide AI health network, creating a blueprint every public health system in Asia will study.

 "Finding health risks earlier can make all the difference.
 That is the goal of this collaboration." - Amy McDonough, Managing Director of Strategic Health Solutions, Google Health